Carnegie Mellon’s campus in Australia well positioned for growth and expansion13th September 2017

 |Intakes||January and August|

-This is a blended business-technology degree that combines a comprehensive information technology and management curriculum with a 10-12 week internship and an industry based Information Systems Project.
+This is a blended business-technology degree that combines a comprehensive information technology and management curriculum with an internship and an industry based Information Systems Project.

 Customised for students with little or no work experience, the program provides you with knowledge of current information technologies and their business applications, plus the management skills essential to successfully lead digital transformation across a wide range of industries and organisations.

-The program requires a total of 168 units: 120 units of core courses, 48 units of elective courses and 400 hours of internship.
+The program requires a total of 168 units: 108 units of core courses, 60 units of elective courses and 400 hours (approximately 10 - 12 weeks) of internship.
 The combination of core courses and electives options to suit your career objectives, with real industry experiences through the Information Systems Project and Internship, will put you at a distinct advantage over other graduates.

 Full-time students complete the program over five study periods (21 months).